ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 desire (if any) to receive feedback about such messages in the form of aggregate and/or failure reports.

-DMARC Policy Records are stored as DNS TXT records in subdomains named "\_dmarc".
+DMARC Policy Records are stored as DNS TXT records with names starting with the label "\_dmarc".
+For example, the Domain Owner of "example.com" would publish a DMARC Policy Record at the name "\_dmarc.example.com", and a [Mail Receiver](#mail-receiver) wishing to find the DMARC Policy Record for mail with an [Author Domain](#author-domain) of "example.com" would issue a TXT query to the DNS for the name "\_dmarc.example.com".
-For example, the Domain Owner of "example.com" would publish a DMARC Policy Record at the name "\_dmarc.example.com", and a [Mail Receiver](#mail-receiver) wishing to find the DMARC Policy Record for mail with an [Author Domain](#author-domain) of "example.com" would issue a TXT query to the DNS for the subdomain of "\_dmarc.example.com".
 A Domain Owner or PSO may choose not to participate in DMARC validation by Mail Receivers simply by not publishing a DMARC Policy Record for its Author Domain(s).

 DMARC Policy Records can also apply to subdomains of the name at which they are published in the DNS, if the record is published at an [Organizational